JavaCode7/JavaCode7/README.md

  Orgs I recommend:<br>
  - [Code Roller](https://github.com/code-roller)<br>
    To join, go to their [discord server](https://discord.gg/5XEy3mCGkD) and post your github account (with link) in the #collaboration channel.
+You then need to post `Let me in`.
 They will then discuss and get back to you.

 ## Fun Facts
 - I custom designed my profile pic!
-- I am a chemistry lover who doen't spend much time doing chemistry
+- I am a chemistry lover who doen't spend much time doing chemistry.
+- I am also a short storywriter who writes in 1st person in chronological style.